siobyrne/young-dressage-horse-program-analysis/README.md

 #### Methodology

-For each division, my first step was to use Pandas to find the upper and lower quantiles, and calculate the IQR.
-I used a box and whisker plot to visualize the data and outliers.
+For each division, my first step was to use a box and whisker plot to visualize the data.
+I then used Pandas to find the upper and lower quantiles, calculate the IQR, and identify the outliers by finding the upper and lower outlier thresholds.

 After the outliers were identified, I made the decision to drop only the outliers that were artificially low due to missing half of a score.
 Because the overall score is a weighted calculation (scores are worth 40% on day one, 60% on day two) of scores from two different days, a horse that either got eliminated or had to withdraw from one day will have an artificially low overall score.
 All other scores were retained.